 Let's take a look at how to use Fiddler Everywhere to scan for 404 and 500 status codes on your web apps.
 What happens when your app "silently fails?"
 Resolve these issues before your customers spot them!

-Fiddler has proven itself as a trusted Windows-based tool for diagnosing and debugging network problems for both web and desktop apps.
-And you may have heard about this Fiddler Everywhere thing - it's the start of a new generation of Fiddler tooling that shares the same core engine, but with a modern UI, improved user experience, and fully enabled across macOS, Windows, and Linux!
+Fiddler Classic has proven itself as a trusted Windows-based tool for diagnosing and debugging network problems for both web and desktop apps.
+And you may have heard about Fiddler Everywhere - it's a new generation of the Fiddler family of tooling that shares the same core engine, yet is supercharged with a modern UI, improved user experience, and is fully compatible across macOS, Windows, and Linux!

-Speaking of new Fiddler tooling—take a peak at Fiddler Jam if you're interested in inspecting remote customer issues!
+Speaking of new Fiddler family tooling—take a peak at Fiddler Jam if you're interested in inspecting remote customer issues!